section-engineering-education/engineering-education/articles/css-grid/index.md

 ## Let's Code

 Our goal is to generate a simple image grid as shown.
+We have used random [unsplash](https://unsplash.com/) images.
+The result may be different for every user.

 ![Image Grid](/engineering-education/css-grid/image-grid.png)